ox-computing/P4Pi-Tutorial-NetSoft-2022/README.md

 the header.

-Given what you have learned so far, your task is to implement the P4 calculator program.
+Given what you have learned so far, your task is to implement the P4 calculator program available in calc.p4app/p4src/calc.p4.
 There is no control plane logic, so you need only worry about the data plane implementation.

 A working calculator implementation will parse the custom headers,